Fugazi: Live performances

-Musical style
+Musical style and influences

-Fugazi's style has been described as post-hardcore, art punk, alternative rock, and experimental rock.
+Fugazi's style has been described as post-hardcore, art punk, alternative rock, experimental rock, punk rock and hardcore punk.
 Fugazi's music was an intentional departure from that of the hardcore punk bands the members had played in previously.
 Fugazi combined punk with funk and reggae beats, irregular stop-start song structures, and heavy riffs inspired by popular rock bands such as Led Zeppelin and Queen, bands that the punk community of the time largely disdained.
 When questioned by Guitar World in 2002 about the band's influences, singer/guitarist Ian MacKaye responded, "Too many to mention.
 And not just from the last few years.
 Some of them predate us by decades, and most of them wouldn't be punk.
 I would hope any musician would be inspired by a lot of different kinds of music."
-In a 2004 interview with Indonesian magazine Deathrockstar, Picciotto named "D.C. groups" such as Bad Brains ("who inspired all of us so much at the beginning"), the Faith and Void as influences, in addition to Minutemen, Black Flag, Sonic Youth, the Ex and the Beatles, the latter of which all the members "share[d] a major love for".
-Despite this, he similarly conceded that "[i]ts [sic] impossible to narrow it down to one band or record because we didn't just crib from one blueprint, we were grabbing ideas from all over the place and then filtering them through our own limited and personally shaped skills."
+Fugazi's influences include Bad Brains, the Faith, Void, Minutemen, Black Flag, Sonic Youth, the Ex, the Beatles, and the Obsessed.